kawaicheung/naming-things/manuscript/02_UseYourImagination.md

 Really, we should call it _noun-oriented_ programming.
 Because a noun can be a person, place, thing, or idea.
 Most classes really are an idea...with functionality.

-Objects manifest because a set of functions and properties all have a common purpose and we want to wrap them up.
+Objects manifest because a set of functions and properties all have a common purpose and we want to wrap them up in a neat little bundle.
 But, these objects don't always have an obvious physical translation.
 This is where wishy-washy class names like `UserManager`, `MessagingHelper`, and `AppHandler` are born.

 Working through a codebase littered with class names like these is a helpless feeling.
 When we're reading code, we have to do more digging to figure out what these things mean.
 When we know there's a function out there that does what we want, we have to ask ourselves where it lives. _Was it in that helper doohickey or in this other manager thingy?_